John Hamblin

 John Reginald Hamblin (18 March 1935 – 21 September 2022), known affectionately as "Funny John" or "Naughty John", was a British-born Australian children's television presenter and actor of stage and screen who appeared in theatre productions, soap operas and made-for-TV films.

-Hamblin was a presenter on the Australian children's television program Play School for 29 years from 1970 to 1999.
-He featured in more than 350 episodes and became the second longest-serving presenter in the program's history after Benita Collings with whom he often presented.
+Hamblin was a presenter on the Australian children's television program Play School for 29 years, from 1970 to 1999.
+He featured in more than 350 episodes and became the second-longest-serving presenter in the program's history, after Benita Collings, with whom he often presented.

 Early life

-Hamblin was born on 18 March 1935 in Ash, Surrey, England and grew up in Suffolk.
+Hamblin was born on 18 March 1935 in Ash, Surrey, England, and grew up in Suffolk.
 When Hamblin's mother moved in with the local baker, his father moved the rest of the family to Norfolk.
 He lost contact with his mother at that point.
-Hamblin's father had flown with the Royal Flying Corps during World War I and Hamblin himself joined the Air Force and did his national service in Cyprus in the late 1950s before returning to England.
+Hamblin's father had flown with the Royal Flying Corps during World War I, and Hamblin himself joined the Air Force and did his national service in Cyprus in the late 1950s before returning to England.

-Hamblin initially trained at art school for six months but decided on a career in acting instead and studied drama to become an actor.
+Hamblin initially trained at art school for six months but decided on a career in acting instead, and he studied drama to become an actor.

 Career

 Theatre

 Hamblin started his acting career in England in repertory theatre with the Theatre Royal, Windsor.
 He also worked in old time music hall.

-After emigrating to Australia, Hamblin continued to work in theatre over a 25-year period from 1970 until 1995, including Blithe Spirit and a stage show of Play School.
+After emigrating to Australia, Hamblin continued to work in theatre over 25 years, from 1970 until 1995, including Blithe Spirit and a stage show of Play School.

 Hamblin also toured in the stage play Crown Matrimonial as King Edward VIII.